dmccan/yada-wiki/readme.txt

 You can use the tag cloud widget to display the wiki custom tags.
 There are also plugins in the WordPress repository that will allow you to display custom categories (or taxonomies).

+* How do I control comment options?

+Yada Wiki does not support comments by default.
+There is a Yada Wiki sub-menu under the main settings menu where you can enable comment options and set defaults for new wiki pages.

 * After upgrading the plugin the wiki editor buttons are gone.
 How do I get them back?

 The way the buttons are loaded was changed in version 2.
 If you do not see the buttons you may need to clear your browser cache.